espressif/arduino-esp32/docs/en/tutorials/preferences.rst

 Determining the Number of Available Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each namespace, Preferences keeps track of the keys in a key table.
 There must be an open entry in the table before a key can be created.
-This method will return the number of entires available in the table.
+This method will return the number of entries available in the table.

 .. code-block:: arduino

    freeEntries()

 ..

 To send to the serial monitor the number of available entries the following could be used.